University of Toronto Mississauga buildings: North Building

 The North Building was the original educational building for UTM, formerly known as Erindale College.
 Construction for the North Building began in 1966.
 It was originally intended to be temporary and to be used for administrative purposes such as the registrar's office.
 Classes in the building began for the 1967 school year, with 155 students, 28 faculty, and 40 staff.
-Since then numerous additions and remodels have been made to the building.
-Today the only part of the original structure that remains is the cafeteria and some classrooms of the first floor.
-The building is now home to the Department of Humanities.
-Room capacities range from 48-person classrooms to a 200-person lecture hall and the cafe contains Coyote Jacks, Pita Pit, Tim Hortons and Mr. Sub vendors.
-The North Building was demolished in 2015 and the New North building (which was later renamed to Maanjiwe nednamowinan) was opened in 2018.
+Since then numerous additions and remodels were made.
+Before its demolition, the only part of the original structure that remained were the cafeteria and some classrooms on the first floor.
+The building was home to the Department of Humanities.
+Room capacities ranged from 48-person classrooms to a 200-person lecture hall and a cafe containing Coyote Jacks, Pita Pit, Tim Hortons and Mr. Sub vendors.
+The North Building was demolished in 2015, and replaced by the six-storey Maanjiwe nednamowinan which opened in 2018.

-William G. Davis Building (South Building)
+William G. Davis Building

-The University of Toronto Mississauga (UTM) is situated by the west bank of the Credit River.
-This made it an idyllic location to start constructing what architect Raymond Moriyama called the "UTM Campus Master Plan" in 1967.
-That year, the North Building was created as a temporary academic facility which marked the beginning of Erindale College.
-As this building was only meant to serve as a temporary shelter, Moriyama originally thought that there would be one central building that would hold all academic facilities, thus preserving the natural state of the campus.
-The idea of creating this "mega-structure" led to the development of the South Building.
-It was then constructed, and in 1973, the South Building was opened on the UTM campus.
-Since then however, the South Building has undergone major reconstruction.
-It now offers numerous essential services to students including the bookstore, Campus Police, and the Career Centre.
-Named for the late William G. Davis, an alumnus and former Ontario premier, building will continue to represent his title, legacy, and influential role in founding UTM.